2025-2026 Catalog

 Program Description

-This program is designed for students wanting to complete a two-year AAS Degree in Interior Architecture and Design and enter the workforce.
+This program is designed for students wanting to complete an AAS Degree in Interior Architecture and Design and enter the workforce.
 Students explore the design processes, theories, spatial organization, creative elements and skills necessary for successful interior environments.
-This degree provides students an in-depth study of architecture, CAD, and interior design skills necessary for a career as an interior designer and/or kitchen and bath designer.
+This degree provides students an in-depth study of architecture, CAD software, and interior design skills necessary for a career as an interior designer and/or kitchen and bath designer.
 Students learn to develop creative abilities through the study of visual elements and principles of design.
 They learn to prepare design graphics through sketching, manual drafting, and computer-generated presentation drawings.
 For more information regarding the National Council for Interior Design Qualification (NCIDQ) examination please visit: https://www.cidq.org/paths

 Learn more about this program.